 See Raisin Bran box

-distances to those measured directly.
+Compare the extrinsics distances for each pair of images and to those measured directly.
 See example for a crucial formula.

-vanishing point is not too distant, show the vanishing point on the same figure as the image.
+vanishing points are not too distant, show the vanishing points on the same figure as the image,

 - The Bouguet calibrator function rodrigues.m has some

 hidden code to test the function.
 Extract this hidden code and use it as part of a test function

 using published MATLAB principles to demonstrate the use and accuracy of the function.